Top 10 Best Plank Exercises For Six-pack (2024)

 Besides, Star plank acts on the mind and will strengthen it.
 Isometrics are challenging and allow you to measure, in the very best way, how strong you are getting.
 The first time you hold Star plank, you might be moving after just a few seconds.

-How to do a star plank
+How to do a Star Plank

 • Start in a side plank position with your right arm straight below your right shoulder and legs along with your feet heaped.